ejgallego/coq-serapi/README.md

 ### Building

-The build system is work in progress, as we would like to incorporate some changes to Coq upstream first.
-OPAM and coq are required.
+The build system is work in progress. coq/coq#187 needs to be completed before we can put SerAPI in Opam.

+To build, OPAM and coq are required.

 1. Install the needed packages:
    `$ opam install ocamlfind ppx_import cmdliner core_kernel sexplib ppx_sexp_conv`